Batch Test Your Natural Language Understanding (NLU) Model

 Annotations and annotation sets

 To evaluate your model with the NLU evaluation tool, you create an annotation set.
-This is a set of utterances mapped to the intents and slots you expect to be sent to your skill for each one you expect for each one.
+This is a set of utterances mapped to the intents and slots you expect to be sent to your skill for each one.
 Each utterance with its expected intent and slots is called an annotation.

 Each annotation has the following fields: